 Available in English as a digital download and in hard copy.
 To request hard copies, please visit: www.anthctoday.org/epicenter (Alaska Native Tribal Health Consortium) or email a request to Jo Gottschalk Jo.email@example.com

-Available in hard copy or as a PDF.
+Available only as a PDF.
 Upon checkout, you will receive one downloadable file.

 You might also consider: